 However, when we're craving comfort food and we've been eating healthy and working out on a regular basis, we'll splurge and make an exception for this recipe!
 Velveeta cheese is the best option for this recipe.
 It's super creamy and blends great with the noodles and other ingredients.

 - Chopped onion, bell pepper, and celery mixture - we call this the "trinity" in our house.
+I like to save time with the frozen version!

-- Butter - for sauteeing the trinity.
+- Butter - for sauteeing the trinity (onion, bell pepper, and celery).

 - Salt and black pepper to taste - we leave the salt out because the soups and cheese are fairly salty!

-Now, back to the main topic of conversation!
-This can't miss pasta dish is super for a super bowl meal.
 The recipe makes about 6 generous servings.
 Serve with rolls or french bread to stretch it even further.

 How to Make Rotel Chicken Spaghetti